BeauShepherd/Unspoken-Rules-dissertation-2026/README.md

 ## Research questions

-1. **Extraction validity** — To what extent can an LLM-based pipeline extract valid, generalisable implicit norms from dialogue text?
+1. **Extraction validity**: To what extent can an LLM-based pipeline extract valid, generalisable implicit norms from dialogue text?
-2. **Normative structure** — What thematic structure characterises the extracted norms?
+2. **Normative structure**: What thematic structure characterises the extracted norms?
-3. **Cross-corpus comparison** — How do the distributions of normative themes differ between naturalistic human debate and AI-alignment preference data?
+3. **Cross-corpus comparison**: How do the distributions of normative themes differ between naturalistic human debate and AI-alignment preference data?

 ## Data sources

-- **CMV** — Reddit's r/ChangeMyView corpus, used here as a naturalistic human-debate corpus.
+- **CMV**: Reddit's r/ChangeMyView corpus, used here as a naturalistic human-debate corpus.
-- **HH-RLHF** — Anthropic's Helpful and Harmless preference dataset, restricted to helpful preference data, used here as an AI-alignment preference corpus.
+- **HH-RLHF**: Anthropic's Helpful and Harmless preference dataset, restricted to helpful preference data, used here as an AI-alignment preference corpus.

 ## Pipeline at a glance